russelsantos19/100-days-of-code/r1-log.md

 ### R1D28
 Today I redesign my project and add some icon on the side menu and the definition will appear when you click on it.
 I spent only two hours today.
 I learn a lot and enjoy it.

+### R1D29
+Today I spent nearly 4 hours in coding.
+And this is the final design of the side-menu(I think).
+I can't believe that it looks simple but it took me days to finish it.
+Maybe I need to give more hours a day in coding.
+Time for content!